 University of Toledo

-Programmed space includes a new Gross Anatomy Lab to support the use of 50 dissecting tables, two smaller labs, an embalming area, anatomy storage area and morgue cooler.
-A student lounge, locker rooms, and support spaces are also part of the project scope.
+The new anatomy lab was designed to support the use of 50 dissecting tables, two smaller labs, an embalming area, specimen storage area and morgue cooler, student lounge and locker rooms, and support spaces.
+This project did not seek LEED certification, however it incorporated many sustainable design and building practices.